OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/passing-parameters-to-scripts.md

 ## Passing parameters to C# scripts {#Customscripts-PassingparameterstoC#scripts}

-You can pass parameters to C# scripts [as described here for the ScriptCS engine](https://github.com/scriptcs/scriptcs/wiki/Pass-arguments-to-scripts).
-ScriptCS only supports positional parameters.
+You can pass parameters to C# scripts [as described here for the dotnet-script engine](https://github.com/dotnet-script/dotnet-script#passing-arguments-to-scripts).

 **Script Parameters in Octopus**